Grief, Bereavement, and Loss (PDQ®)–Patient Version

 - Use the correct language.

-- Include the child in planning and attending memorial ceremonies.
+- Include the child in planning and attending memorial services.

 - There are books and other resources with information on helping a grieving child.